Bolzano Trentino Alto Adige, Italy Travel Guide

 Follow this timeline to organize your trip effectively.

-Check validity (3 months beyond return, issued within 10 years for Schengen).
+Check validity (3 months beyond return, issued in THE last 10 years for Schengen).
 Apply for any necessary visas.

-Book flights and main accommodation, specifically for high season or special events.
+Book flights and main accommodation, especially for high season or special events.

 Purchase comprehensive travel insurance.
 Obtain an International Driving Permit (IDP) if driving.